lace-wing/lacy-ubc-math-project/template/project-1.typ

 #import "@preview/lacy-ubc-math-project:0.2.0": *
+// Import the user config, including author information.
+#import "config.typ": *
 // Import markscheme as "m" so it is easier to type, then markit so it is easier to call (no need of "m.markit").
 #import markscheme as m: markit
-// Import the user config, including author information.
-#import "config.typ": *

 #set page(foreground: m.foreground-marking)

 #show: setup.with(
-  number: 1,
-  flavor: [A], // Don't want a flavor?
-Just remove this line.
   group: group-name,
   config: config, // Non-default config from config.typ
   // In config.typ, we set up these author information.